 The Anchor River watershed is approximately 225 square miles and has about 114 river miles of anadromous fish habitat.
 Deep Creek watershed is approximately 211 square miles in size with 106 river miles containing anadromous fish habitat.
 During Chinook salmon sport fishing season, both streams have variable water levels and clarity due to the amount of snow melt runoff and their drainage morphology, which includes 1,000-foot cutbanks of loose substrate.
 Harvest success is related to these water conditions during fishery openings.
-Typical spring conditions find both Deep Creek and Anchor River high and muddy for the first and second Chinook salmon fishery openings, respectively, and generally flow subsides and clarity improves during the second opening in Deep Creek and the third Chinook salmon fishery opening in the Anchor River.
+Typical spring conditions find both Deep Creek and Anchor River high and muddy for the first and second Chinook salmon fishery opening in Deep Creek and the third Chinook salmon fishery opening in the Anchor River.